iceyisaak/langchain-chatbot-guide-for-catastrophe-preparation/README.md

-# Langchain Chatbot Guide for Catastrophe Preparation
+# 🛡️ Langchain Chatbot Guide for Catastrophe Preparation
----

-# 🛡️ Catastrophe Preparation Guide Chatbot

 An AI-powered assistant designed to provide accurate emergency preparedness advice based on official guidance from the **BBK (Bundesamt für Bevölkerungsschutz und Katastrophenhilfe)**.